ApeWorX/ape-ens/README.md

 ## Development

-This project is in early development and should be considered an alpha.
+This project is in development and should be considered a beta.
-Things might not work, breaking changes are likely.
+Things might not be in their final state and breaking changes may occur.
 Comments, questions, criticisms and pull requests are welcomed.

 ## License